Your Responsibility for Professional Placement or Any Other

 In response to these concerns, the State Government of South Australia legislated to amend the Children’s Protection Act 1993 in 2005 to include requirements for organisations to ensure all persons occupying, or acting in a prescribed position undertake a Criminal History Screening process to give clearance to work with minors.

-In 2007, the Department of Families and Communities (DFC) developed the Principles of Good Practice to include a set of standards for organisations working with minors.
+In 2007, the Department of Communities and Social Inclusion (DSCI - formally DFC) developed the Principles of Good Practice to include a set of standards for organisations working with minors.
 From 1st January 2008, each person will be required to undertake a Criminal History Screening clearance process every three years.

 It is now common practice for organisations who work with minors to require university students to undertake this same clearance process before accepting them on professional experience placement or any other professional experience activity.